mParticle/docs/src/pages/integrations/braze/event/index.md

 ### Enriched Attributes

 By default, mParticle forwards all available user attributes to Braze, including attributes added during profile enrichment.
 You can disable this behavior in the [Connection Settings](#connection-settings).
+Only data which is sent to Braze Server to Server can be enriched.

 ## Configuration Settings